James A. Merklinger

 Association of Corporate Counsel

 James A. Merklinger is Vice President and General Counsel for the Association of Corporate Counsel (ACC) in Washington, D.C.
 ACC is the world's largest bar association dedicated exclusively to serving the interests of in-house counsel.
-With an international membership of more than 33,000 in-house counsel at more than 10,000 organizations in 85 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 45 percent of the Global 1000.
+With an international membership of more than 35,000 in-house counsel at more than 10,000 organizations in over 85 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 45 percent of the Global 1000.

 Having served ACC for nearly 20 years in a variety of key roles, Merklinger was named to the position of Vice President and General Counsel in July 2011.
 In this role, he represents ACC on all legal issues and advises the organization on meeting the needs of the in-house counsel community.
 Merklinger joined ACC in 1995 as the Director of Legal Resources and was instrumental in making the association's membership materials available online.
 In 2005, Merklinger was named ACC's Director of Large Law Programs, where he was the liaison with ACC’s largest legal departments at companies across the country, in Canada and Europe.
 While in the position, Merklinger helped grow ACC's large law membership by more than 85 percent.